-As the supervisory body of the Bank, the Board of Supervisors is accountable to, and shall report to, the Shareholders' general meeting.
-The board of supervisors is responsible for, among others, supervising the performance and due diligence of directors and senior management members; supervising the performance of duties of the Board and the senior management; conducting audits on retiring or resigning directors and senior management members where appropriate; examining and supervising the Bank's financial activities; examining financial information such as financial reports, business reports and profit distribution plans to be submitted to the Shareholders' general meeting by the Board; examining and supervising the business decision-making, risk management and internal control of the Bank and guiding the internal audit department of the Bank; supervising the engagement, dismissal, reengagement and audit of the external auditor as well as the audit work progress of the Bank; formulating the remuneration plans and performance evaluation measures of supervisors, conducting the performance evaluation on supervisors, and reporting to the shareholders' general meeting for approval; presenting proposals to the shareholders' general meeting; proposing to convene an extraordinary general meeting, and convening and presiding over the extraordinary general meeting in case the Board of Directors fails to perform its duty of convening shareholders' general meeting; proposing to convene an interim meeting of the Board of Directors.
+As the supervisory body of the Bank, the board of supervisors is accountable to, and shall report to, the shareholders' general meeting.
+The board of supervisors is responsible for, among others, supervising the performance and due diligence of directors, supervisors and senior management members; supervising the performance of duties of the board of directors and the senior management; conducting audits on retiring or resigning directors, supervisors and senior management members where appropriate; examining and supervising the Bank's financial activities; examining financial information such as financial reports, business reports and profit distribution plans to be submitted to the shareholders' general meeting by the board of directors; inspecting and supervising the business decision-making, risk management and internal control of the Bank and guiding the internal audit department of the Bank; formulating performance evaluation measures of the board of directors and the senior management and their members as well as supervisors; evaluating the performance of the board of directors and the senior management and their members as well as supervisors, and reporting to the shareholders' general meeting for approval; presenting proposals to the shareholders' general meeting; proposing to convene an extraordinary general meeting, and convening and presiding over the extraordinary general meeting in case the board of directors fails to perform its duty of convening shareholders' general meeting; proposing to convene an interim meeting of the board of directors.